camunda/camunda-docs-manual/content/update/minor/714-to-715/_index.md

 On the process definition history view in the process instances tab, the filter criterion `Completed` changed to `Finished`.
 Only the wording changed – the behavior is still the same: the criterion filters for all historical process instances where the end time is not null.
 This includes regularly completed as well as internally and externally canceled process instances.

+# Adjustments in Metrics

+There are two major changes with regards to metrics:

+* Task Metrics are now tracked in a separate table
+* The manual deletion of metrics through the Java API can only be executed by users of the `camunda-admin` group

+## Task Metrics

+Previously, the number of unique task workers has been aggregated from historic task instance data.
+Starting with this release, the data necessary to track this metric will be kept in a separate table `ACT_RU_TASK_METER_LOG`.
+This will make the metric independent from engine history data, allowing you to handle history and its cleanup as implied by your use case, regardless of the metrics you might be required to report as an enterprise customer.

+You can read more about the metrics in our [Metrics Guide]({{< ref "/user-guide/process-engine/metrics.md" >}}).

+Since the metrics data accumulated over time can become substantial, it is possible to

+* configure a history time live for the task metrics data so it is picked up by [History Cleanup]({{< ref "/user-guide/process-engine/history.md#task-metrics" >}})
+* manually clean up the task metrics data through API

+Manually deleting task metrics data can be done via [REST API]({{< ref "/reference/rest/metrics/delete-metrics-task-worker" >}}) or Java API by using the `deleteTaskMetrics` method provided by the `ManagementService`.
+Both APIs allow to provide a date, prior to which all task metrics data will be deleted.
+Please note that only users of the `camunda-admin` group can manually delete task metrics.

+Reporting task metrics can also be explicitly disabled via engine configuration by either adding a `taskMetricsEnabled` property with value `false` to the configuration or by setting the flag`isTaskMetricsEnabled` to `false` via Java API.